 Received Sub-Committee visit

-Switzerland tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2010-2013 on 18 March 2010.
+Switzerland presented voluntary obligations and commitments in support for its candidature for membership for the period 2016-2018 in February 2015.